 - Sea turtles have well-adapted large lacrimal glands that play a vital role in osmoregulation.

 - Having these glands is an important physiological adaptation to their marine habitat because their internal environment is hypotonic to the outer environment of the ocean.
 Which means the osmotic pressure of their body fluid is lower than the water of the ocean.

 - To maintain hypotonicity, they must remove excess salt from their body.

-- These glands produce tears which have a higher salt concentration than the ocean water.
+- These glands produce tears that have a higher salt concentration than the ocean water.

 - Sea turtles are poikilotherms (cold blooded) and can not regulate their internal body temperature without the help of behavioral means, such as burrowing or basking.